leeonsoft/zerver/README.md

 It's mainly designed for restful api service, but you can also use it as a web framework.
 Documentation can be found at [godoc.org](godoc.org/github.com/cosiner/zerver)

 ### API Reference
-Zerver is well designed, each file contains a component, all api about this component is defined there.
+Each file contains a component, all api about this component is defined there.

 ### Install
 `go get github.com/cosiner/zever`